nearform/fast-jwt/README.md

 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 - `json`: Always parse the payload as JSON even if the `typ` claim of the header is not `JWT`.
 Default is `false`.
 - `encoding`: The token encoding, default is `utf-8`.
+- `cache`: Enable caching of decoded tokens, which will dramatically improve performances (see benchmarks section below).
+Default is `false`.

 The decoder is a function which accepts a token (as Buffer or string) and returns the payload or the sections of the token.